agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-03-rosetta-stones-and-mazes-solver-design.md

 ];
 ```

 Now there are four unique colors that will mix creating 15 possible unique colors depending upon the number of threads that visit a square.
-As an added bonus the more threads that visit a square the brighter the colors get which acts as a kind of heat map of thread activity.
+As an added bonus, the more threads that visit a square the brighter the colors get which acts as a kind of heat map of thread activity.

-I went to all of this trouble because using 24-bit color allows us to specify the exact color that should appear on solving paths regardless of any terminal or shell style settings we may have on our computers.
+I went to all of this trouble because using 24-bit color allows us to specify the exact color that should appear on solving paths regardless of any terminal style settings we may have on our computers.

 ## Conclusion